Mere addition paradox

 The mere addition paradox (also known as the repugnant conclusion) is a problem in ethics identified by Derek Parfit and discussed in his book Reasons and Persons (1984).
 The paradox identifies the mutual incompatibility of four intuitively compelling assertions about the relative value of populations.
-Parfit’s original formulation of the repugnant conclusion is that “For any perfectly equal population with very high positive welfare, there is a population with very low positive welfare which is better, other things being equal.”
+Parfit’s original formulation of the repugnant conclusion is that "For any perfectly equal population with very high positive welfare, there is a population with very low positive welfare which is better, other things being equal."

 The paradox

-Consider the four populations depicted in the following diagram: A, A+, B− and B. Each bar represents a distinct group of people.
-The bar's width represents group size while the bar's height represents group happiness.
+Parfit considers four populations, as depicted in the following diagram: A, A+, B− and B. Each bar represents a distinct group of people.
+The bars' width represents group size while the bar's height represents group happiness.
 Unlike A and B, A+ and B− are complex populations, each comprising two distinct groups of people.
-It is also stipulated that the lives of the members of each group are good enough that they should be alive than for them to not exist.
+It is also stipulated that the lives of the members of each group are good enough that they would rather be alive than not exist.

-How do these populations compare in value?
-Parfit makes the following three suggestions:
+Parfit makes the following three suggestions regarding the value of the populations: